Plateau Problems for Maximal Surfaces in Pseudo-Hyperbolic Spaces: Uniqueness

 \end{proposition}

 \begin{proof}[Proof of Proposition \ref{p:MaximumPrinciple}] Let $\epsilon$ be as in Proposition \ref{p:HessianComparison} and $A$ and $\Lambda$ as in the statement of the proposition.
-Let $\kappa>0$ so that for every $x$, we have the following inequality for every $z$ in $B(x,\epsilon)$,
+Let $\kappa>0$ be chosen so that for every $x$, we have the following inequality: for every $z$ in $B(x,\epsilon)$,

 To prove the proposition, it is enough to show that if there exists $x_0$, with $f(x_0)>A$, then there exists $y$ with $f(y)\geq f(x_0)+\kappa\epsilon$.
 Choose $x_0$ so that $f(x_0)>A$.
 Let now $y$ achieve the maximum of $g\defeq f-\kappa d_{x_0}$ on the ball $B(x_0,\epsilon)$.
 Observe that at this maximum, the inequality $g(y)\geq g(x_0)$ reads